I am the type of person that gets absolutely livid when I am on a well-designed platform or tool, and my experience gets interrupted.

 Be it fixing an issue, adding new core features to enhance product experience, or flipping the product with a brand new app and visual design, new feature onboarding is a good thing that deserves to be acknowledged by your users.

-But apart from the obvious reasons, let me give you three core benefits of the new feature user onboarding flows.
+But apart from the obvious reasons, let me give you 3 core benefits of a well-established and well-executed new feature user onboarding flow:

-What does a feature onboarding flow say about your product and company?
+What do a feature onboarding flow or a cool email about a product update and new features say about your product and company?

 All of the above!

-A good new feature user onboarding experience also gives a great message to users.
+So, a good new feature user onboarding experience like this also gives a great message to users:

-Lastly, good new feature user onboarding flows is a great material for future use.
+Lastly, a good new feature user onboarding flow is great material for future use.

 Creating a good one from the start can only benefit you in the future.